system-zero/system-zero/data/docs/la.md

     Members can be attributed as `private` only at the construction time, not even within the members at runtime.

+  # A special form of the `for` loop, can be used as an iterator that can
+    loop over Maps:

+    for |k, v| in map { block }

+    In this case 'k' holds the key of the map, and 'v' its associated value.

+   Note, since a Map is an unordered list, there is no guarrantee of the order.
 ```

 ## keywords and Operators (reserved keywords):